angular/flex-layout/README.md

 complexities and workarounds encountered with the traditional, manual, CSS-only application of box CSS.

 The **real** power of Flex Layout, however, is its **responsive** engine.
 The [Responsive API](https://github.com/angular/flex-layout/wiki/Responsive-API) enables developers to easily specify different layouts, sizing, visibilities for different viewport sizes and display devices.

 ---

+#### Deprecated support for Angular 2.4.x

+Support for recent changes to Angular v4.1 AOT and Renderers means that Angular 2.4.x will not be supported after Angular Flex-Layout v2.0.0-beta.7.

+---